 Some things that we can learn from Dollar Shave Club’s Facebook Ads:

-- Use humor and be creative: Dollar Shave Club’s ads were funny and eye-catching, which helped them to stand out amongst other, more bland ads.
+- Use humour and be creative: Dollar Shave Club’s ads were funny and eye-catching, which helped them to stand out amongst other, more bland ads.

 - Target the right people: Dollar Shave Club targeted men between 18 and 34 years old living in cities where they had warehouses (so they could ship razors quickly).
 This helped them to reach their target customer base with minimal waste.